Low-sampling antibody-antigen modelling tutorial using a local version of HADDOCK3

 What is the rank of the first acceptable of better cluster generated?

-We are providing in the scripts
+Going back to command line analysis, we are providing in the scripts

 steps.